PlagueHO/LabBuilder/LabBuilder/docs/changelist.md

 * Generalized Nano Server package support.
 * Both ResourceMSU and Nano Server packages can now be installed on Template VHDs and Virtual Machines.
 * Automatically add Microsoft-NanoServer-DSC-Package.cab to new Nano Server VMs.
-* Added BindingAdapterName and BindingAdapterMac attribute to swtich element to allow control over bound adapter.
+* Added BindingAdapterName and BindingAdapterMac attribute to switch element to allow control over bound adapter.
 * GetCertificatePsFileContent Changed so that PFX certificate imported into Root store for non Nano Servers.
 * Automatically set xNetworking version in DSC Networking config to that of the highest version available on the Lab Host.